 Figure XXXX: Core properties for a simplified set of Martian models

+[skip this bit - it might be too much?]

 In addition to three layer chemical models (crust, mantle, core), I shall also investigate the effects of a heterogeneous mantle.
 Heterogeneity is clearly seen in samples from Mars (Mezger et al., 2013), and indicates that mixing has been far less efficient than on Earth.
 Two classes of 3D mantle heterogeneity (stratified/marble-cake) will be studied, where heterogeneity has been created through fractional crystallisation of a magma ocean.

-(WP5) Preliminary analysis of data from InSight.
+(WP5) Preliminary (avoid preliminary) analysis of data from InSight.

-InSight will start returning seismic data in Early 2019.
+InSight will start returning seismic data in Late 2018 probably Early 2019.
 Of particular interest for early scientific return will be the properties of the lithosphere.
 This may include crustal thickness, lithospheric thickness, and the presence of a mid-lithospheric seismic discontinuity (Selway et al., 2015).
 The preliminary models created in WP4 will provide the ideal starting point to analyse data from the mission and contribute to the primary mission aims (core size and composition, structure of the mantle and crust).

+This is first mention of lithosphere/crust - best to keep focus on deep structure.
+Mantle discontinuities, deep structure/composition from a few seismograms.

 Figure XXXX: Some sort of trade-off figure?
 Example waveforms?